Study across Europe and around the world

 You will also be asked to complete a word-processed A4 sheet outlining the reasons why you consider yourself a suitable candidate for selection.

-Your completed application and personal statement should be handed in to Lynn Wain at the International Centre no later than 31 January 2020.
+Your completed application and personal statement should be handed to our international team at the The Link.
 Offers will be made subject to satisfactory attendance and adequate completion of your course of academic study at University College Birmingham.
 Successful applicants will be notified as soon as possible.

 The Erasmus+ programme provides grants to EU nationals to study part of their course at an EU partner institution.
 University College Birmingham students can study for three to 12 months with one of our European partners, while students from our partner institutions can study with us in the same way.